datalogics/pdf-rest-api-samples/README.md

 ### Downloading your output file(s)

-Each subdirectory includes a `get-resource-id-endpoint` sample that demonstrates how to download output files.
+Each subdirectory includes a `get-resource` sample that demonstrates how to download output files.

 When you make a POST call to one of the API endpoints, you will receive back a response that includes an ID reference to each resource, including newly uploaded input files and newly generated output files.
 These IDs are in the form of a universally unique identifier (UUID).